 1. Jammu & Kashmir Jammu & Kashmir, with its sky-piercing snow-capped mountains and lush landscape set against turquoise skies, is where one can engage in a breathtaking experience of horse riding in India.
 There are three places in particular which are recommended for sightseeing via horseriding:

-- Sonamarg - A quaint hill station in Kashmir Valley, is best seen on a horseback if you intend to cover maximum ground.
+- Sonamarg - A quaint hill station in Kashmir Valley, is best seen on horseback if you intend to cover maximum ground.
 Two famous glaciers - Kolhoi and Machoi are renowned for being explored on horsebacks so that you can lay back and enjoy the Meadow Of Gold

-- Pahalgam - Located around 88km from Srinagar is another popular horse riding spot in Kashmir.
+- Pahalgam - located around 88km from Srinagar is another popular horse riding spot in Kashmir.
 Riding through the gentle slopes and pathways is a delight on horseback and a much-recommended mode of transport

 - Ladakh - In its ruggedness and spine-chilling cold weather, exploring the wilderness on a horse is the best way to enjoy certain parts of Ladakh.
 Brace yourself to spot mystic Lamas and enjoy the serene beauty of this region on undulated terrains.
 Changthang, Tso Moriri Lake, Karzok, Pangong Lake, Zongkhul, Penzela Pass, Zangla, Panikhar Fort, Stongdey and Gelugpa monasteries are parts of Ladakh best accessed and enjoyed on horseback.